coolguyalex/coolguyalex.github.io/pages/rpg/resources/resources.md

 ---

 # DM Resources
-welcome to goblinoid's hoarde of Dungeon Mastering reaources: A collection of ideas and custom built tools the author thinks are useful at the table and beyond.
+You have found goblinoid's hoarde of Dungeon Mastering reaources: A collection of ideas and custom built tools the author thinks are useful at the table and beyond.

 <h3 style="text-align:center;">
   <a href ="{{ '/dming/' | relative_url }}">